 Figure 1.
 Three dimensions of biodiversity: phylogenetic, genetic, and functional.
 This solicitation targets biodiversity research areas where all three overlap.
-Arrows illustrate the preferred emphasis on understanding dynamic relationships among those dimensions.

 The Dimensions of Biodiversity program currently targets three fundamental dimensions of biodiversity - genetic diversity, phylogenetic diversity, and functional diversity.
 Integration across these three dimensions is an essential aspect of all proposals.
 Genetic diversity includes genetic, genomic, transcriptomic, and proteomic diversity.
 Phylogenetic diversity refers to reconstructing evolutionary relationships among lineages at and above the level of the population and how these relationships inform taxonomic understanding.
 Functional diversity refers to the roles that organisms play within populations, communities, and ecosystems, including the regulation of ecological processes and the role of key innovations in the generation and maintenance of biodiversity across spatial and temporal scales.
-Investigators are encouraged to study the dynamic relationships among these three dimensions and their associated feedbacks (Fig. 1).
-Proposals should seek to understand how these relationships and feedbacks change and evolve over time.
+Investigators must study the dynamic relationships among these three dimensions (Fig. 1) and seek to understand how these relationships change and evolve over time.
 Because a primary goal of the program is to describe the largest unknown mechanisms driving the origin, maintenance, and functional roles of biodiversity, proposals that have the potential to fill large gaps in our understanding of biodiversity are particularly encouraged.

-Examples of topics that might be addressed by Dimensions proposals include, but are not limited to, the integrated roles of the three dimensions of biodiversity in: food web and community stability or ecosystem resilience, sustainability or productivity, particularly with respect to environmental thresholds and alternate stable states; eco-evolutionary feedbacks across space and time; maintenance of symbioses; genetic/phylogenetic diversification enabled by natural selection on novel traits; ecological response to anthropogenic disturbances including climate change; carbon, nitrogen, and other biogeochemical cycles; and macroevolutionary patterns and rates of evolution
+Examples of topics that might be addressed by Dimensions proposals include, but are not limited to, the integrated roles of the three dimensions of biodiversity in: food web and community stability or ecosystem resilience; sustainability or productivity, particularly with respect to environmental thresholds and alternate stable states; eco-evolutionary feedbacks across space and time; maintenance of symbioses; genetic/phylogenetic diversification enabled by natural selection on novel traits; ecological response to anthropogenic disturbances including climate change; carbon, nitrogen, and other biogeochemical cycles; and macro- and microevolutionary patterns and processes.